-Six Month Passport Validity Rule – 6 Month Validity Rule for Visitors Explained
+Six Month Passport Validity Rule – What is the 6 Month Validity Rule?

 What is the six-month passport validity rule?
 When traveling overseas, most people know that a valid United States passport is required to enter an international destination.
-But, what is unknown to the traveler is that some countries would need to have enough six-month validity on your passport to travel to the country which is known as the six months validity passport rule for visitors.
-Therefore, if your passport would expire within the next six months or some cases 3 months, some countries would refuse to give you entry into the country.
+But, what is unknown to the traveler is that some countries would need to have enough six-month validity on their passport to travel to the country known as the six months validity passport rule for visitors.
+Therefore, if your passport expires within the next six months or some cases, three months, some countries will refuse to give you entry into the country.

-Hence, this rule is in place so that if the un-expecting visitor needs to stay for a period up to six months, his/her passport would be valid to leave the country.
+Hence, this rule is in place so that if the un-expecting visitor needs to stay for a period of up to six months, his/her passport would be valid to leave the country.

 What is the Six Month Passport Validity Rule?

 The Six Month Validity Rule is imposed by foreign countries and not by the United States of America.
 It merely means that your passport should be valid for more than six months before you would be allowed to enter a foreign country that imposes the six-month rule.
 This rule is imposed by some of the countries we have listed below.
 This rule is prevalent in the Asian continent such as China and Hong Kong.

 Countries That Enforce the Six-Month Passport Rule

 The six-month rule is enforced by countries outside the US and not the US.
 So, be aware when you plan to visit another country and know the rules when entering or leaving.

-In Central America, almost all the countries enforce the six-month validity rule except one.
+Almost all countries enforce the six-month validity rule except one in Central America.
 They are: Belize, Costa Rica, El Salvador, Guatemala, and Nicaragua enforce the law.
 Panama and Honduras are the only two countries that impose a three-month validity rule.